biotorrents/gazelle/README.md

 Gracie is a veteran pirate of the digital ocean.
 On land, predators form companies to hunt down prey.
-But in the lawless water, the prey attack the predators' transports.
+But in the lawless water, the prey attacks the predators' transports.
 Gracie steals resources from the rich and shares them with the poor and isolated people.
 Her great eyesight sees through the darkest corners of the internet for her next target.
 Her charisma attracts countless salty goats to join her fleet.